| What

 architecture.
 Their professionals have performed over

 1,500 assessments for commercial properties.
-Seismic
+Seismic IQ

 is not affiliated with insurance firms or seismic retrofitting